PhilMele/M3Project/README.md

 TODO:

-IN Login form CSRF token message in browser console : ask Gareth. remove uncommented stuff (grants-available)
-Say that in addgrant and other models where therei s interger, the value is capped to -2,147,483,648 to 2,147,483,647.
-Adding superior numbers would cause a `400` error.
-To avoid getting the error, I added some javascript at the bottom of the page that checks and disbale submit button if the value is higher than it should. add design for back button
-Explain why grants cant be deleted
-Explain that it would make sense the granter cannot deactivate a grant after activating it. if time (or explain in readme): correct repetition in css for `status-colour-...` Missing : retrieve password system add email system when application is rejected or approved or submitted add grantis closed to close applications when needed.
-Add search function + pagination for grants remove grant-management references if not used before submission Add check to make sure user wants to delete something before pressing button Add Django style admin panel
-Prevent user from deleting application once approved but rather create another status as "withdrawn" Talk about contact us feature
-Add additional security submitted application so that only if current_user is the application user can access Make single column container two columns instead from 992px ADD SSL Certificate
-Add search function to dashbaords + grants available Add delete appluctaion for granter if application not active The granter can technically access the grantee dashboard, so they can see their grant and what the grantee see. need a button to make this accessible without playing with URL
-Some function like delete grant, are innaccessible from front-end, but could be accessed with URL from another granter.
-Would require more work to make this more secure.
 Do not know how to test if the CSRF token actually works Automatic upload of static files to cloud solution.

 TO DO:

-Check CSRF token is correclty impelemented on all forms remove print statements add hover on navbar
+add hover on navbar
-Add wireframes
-add deployment
 List bugs
 List imrpovements
 Add credits